Environmental impact EN 15804 +A2

 Total use of renewable primary energy resources.

-Sum of PERE and REPM
+Sum of PERE og REPM

 PENRE